Sherman L. Fleek: Works

 Fleek has also wrote two historical fiction novels that focus on the Mormon Battalion and General Stephen Kearny's Army of the West during the Mexican War.
 The first is Called to War: Dawn of the Mormon Battalion (2010) and a sequel War in the Far West: the March of the Mormon Battalion, (2011).

-In November 2011, publisher Greg Kofford Books released Saints of Valor: Mormon Medal of Honor Recipients that details the stories of Latter-day Saints who have received the Medal of Honor.
+In November 2011, his next book was released Saints of Valor: Mormon Medal of Honor Recipients that details the stories of Latter-day Saints who have received the Medal of Honor.
+A reprinted edition appeared in May 2025 with three additional Medal of Honor stories.

 In March 2023, Fleek's magnus opus was published by the University of Kansas Press, The Mormon Military Experience: 1838 to the Cold War.
 This book was twelve years in the writing and review process.
 Robert Freeman Professor of Religion and Church History at Brigham Young University is the co-author who joined with Sherman Fleek in 2011 to produce this book.
 The book is a comprehensive history of the LDS Church's military involvement and its unique role in American military history.

+In April 2024, Texas A & M University Press published MacArthur and West Point: How the General and the Academy Shaped Each Other, a narrative history of General MacArthur's relationship with West Point during his entire life.

 Valor Award

 Sherman Fleek was awarded the U.S. Army's highest civilian decoration for bravery on May 25, 2016, by Secretary of the Army Eric K. Fanning.
-On May 31, 2015, while on vacation in California, Fleek was waiting to be seated at an IHOP restaurant when an armed robber entered and demanded all the money from the cashier.
-In a few seconds Sherman Fleek decided to rush the gunman from behind from his position in the waiting area.
-With no weapon, Fleek struck the armed man and knocked him across the cashier counter, then a struggle for the pistol ensued.
-At one point the assailant pointed the pistol at Fleek's chest.
-Struggling to gain control of the weapon the gunman eventually broke free and escaped with the pistol.
-Months later army officials at the U.S. Military Academy nominated Fleek for the Secretary of the Army Award for Valor, which was approved in the spring of 2016 and presented to him at The Pentagon in a special ceremony.